-G Suite has always been focussed on helping people collaborate better, and while the above solution allowed users to make basic edits to Office files, this latest update changes the game entirely.
+Workspace has always been focused on helping people collaborate better, and while the above solution allowed users to make basic edits to Office files, this latest update changes the game entirely.

-Office Editing allows for users to open Microsoft Office files within G Suite while maintaining its Office format, but still allowing users to take advantage of G Suite’s collaboration features.
+Office Editing allows users to open Microsoft Office files within Google Workspace while maintaining its Office format but still allowing users to take advantage of Workspace's collaboration features.
 This means that if an external party sends your team a Microsoft Word file, you can save it in Google Drive, open it in Docs and all work on it together before sending it back - no conversions or extensions needed.

-It will also mean that any organisations who are still paying for Microsoft Office licencing will be able to stop these payments, as there is no longer any requirement for the packages when using G Suite.
+It will also mean that any organisations who are still paying for Microsoft Office licencing will be able to stop these payments, as there is no longer any requirement for the packages when using Google Workspace.

 5. Work in Office and sync files to Drive

 If you haven't already, we recommend that you install Drive File Stream on your computer.
 Drive File Stream is a cloud file synchronisation tool that lets you stream files from My Drive and Team Drives from the cloud to your computer.
 This means you can access your Google Drive data in the same way you access the data stored on your regular hard drive.

 - In Office, click File > Open and find your Google Drive folder.